-Budget growth in relation to the Town Centre Strategy and new planning policies are within the remit of this Committee and are described below.
-Additionally, other potential budget changes for this Committee's portfolio of services have been identified and are described below under the heading 'Other savings and growth'.
-All proposed revenue budget savings and growth items are also set out in Appendix A.
+Budget growth in relation to the first two bullet points is within the remit of this Committee and is described below.
+Additionally, other potential budget changes have been identified which are described below under the heading 'Other savings and growth'.
+All proposed revenue budget savings and growth items are also set out in in Appendix A.